shaziakn/Election_Analysis/README.md

-# Election_Analysis
+# Election Analysis

 ## Project Overview
-A Colorado Board of Elections employee has given you the following tasks to complete the election audit of a recent local congressional election.
+A Colorado Board of Elections needs to complete the election audit of a recent local congressional election.
+Analysis plan:

 1. Calculate the total number of votes cast.
 2. Get a complete list of candidates who received votes.